wsrn829/wsrn829/README.md

 - Actually starting to enjoy this whole "document automation" thing after a few days.
 Only thing is, I've been stress-testing my Lambda from the frontend way too many times, and low-key worried that I might exceed the free tier limit ⬇️😜
   <img width="500" src="https://github.com/user-attachments/assets/995fef25-20a6-4f12-9aa6-1865067b507f" />
   <img width="500" src="https://github.com/user-attachments/assets/b33c9938-b0b3-4e93-b845-ad2916c32303" />
+- Do you think someone who talks all the time could really be friends with someone who posts all the time?
+Probably not.
+Because the one who talks non-stop doesn’t even post, and the one who posts non-stop doesn’t even talk.

 ------------------------------------